hph/drake/README.md

   * Hide input from prying eyes
   * Gauge password strength (entropy, cracking time, etc)
   * Obfuscate a simple password into a more complex one
+* Future features include:
+  * Text and file encryption with bcrypt and other algorithms
+  * Encrypted password databases
+  * Password hashing and salting functions

 The various features are explained in detail in the [usage examples](https://github.com/haukurpallh/drake#usage-examples) section